Field Theoretic Approach to Interacting Two Body Tunneling: Formalism

 \end{widetext} where $D_{\psi}$ is given by (4), and $D_{\phi}(q)=\tfrac{i}{q^2-\mu^2+i\epsilon}$.

 (9) can be drastically simplified by collapsing the $q$, $k^a,k^b$, and $v^a,v^b$ integrals.
 To do this we proceed to the total and relative momentum coordinates.
 For all three variables: \nopagebreak[4] We also restrict to the case where $\mathbf{P}=0$, hence $P=(E,\mathbf{0})$.
-This implies $p^a_1=-p^b_1$.
-Notably, this does not apply for $U$ since translational symmetry is broken by the barrier.
-Substantial calculation follows, but most crucially we are able to separate the tunneling propagator legs in (8) from the kernel variables $V,v$ and show that $k^a,k^b\rightarrow[p_\mu^a,f(p_\mu^a)],[p_\mu^b,-f(p_\mu^b)]$, which implies that $k^a,k^b$ collapses completely into $p^a,p^b$ if we grant the latter to be on shell.
-After the process which we outline in Appendix B, we obtain
+Physically, this implies we treat only outgoing wave packets supported where $p^a_1=-p^b_1$, hence reducing the degrees of freedom by 3.
+Notably, this places no restriction on $U$ since translational symmetry is broken by the barrier, hence we are still able to describe tunneling processes of arbitrary incoming momenta, albeit the scattered particles must be traveling in opposite directions.
+This does not preclude two-body binding; bound states are naturally characterized and often computed in the $\mathbf{P}=\mathbf{0}$ sector, where the bound-state pole occurs at $E=E_B(\mathbf{0})$.
+Substantial calculations follow, but most crucially we are able to separate the tunneling propagator legs in (8) from the kernel variables $V,v$ and show that $k^a,k^b\rightarrow[p_\mu^a,f(p_\mu^a)],[p_\mu^b,-f(p_\mu^b)]$, which implies that $k^a,k^b$ collapses completely into $p^a,p^b$ if we grant the latter to be on shell.
+After the process which we outline in Appendix B, we obtain \begin{widetext}